Ben Williamson (English footballer)

-He played for Worthing in 2009, before joining the Glenn Hoddle Academy in Spain the following year, where he had a spell with the academy's partner club, Jerez Industrial.
-In 2011, he returned to England to join Bournemouth, where he featured in the south-coast club's play-off semi final against Huddersfield Town.
+Williamson played for Worthing in 2009 before joining the Glenn Hoddle Academy in Spain the following year, where he had a spell with the academy's partner club, Jerez Industrial.
+In 2011, he returned to England to join Bournemouth, where he featured in the south-coast club's play-off semi-final against Huddersfield Town.
 He joined Port Vale on a season-long loan from Hyde in June 2011, which was made permanent the following year.
 He helped the club to secure promotion out of League Two in 2012–13.
-He moved to Gillingham in June 2015, and then signed with Cambridge United in January 2016 following a brief loan spell.
+He moved to Gillingham in June 2015 and signed with Cambridge United in January 2016 following a brief loan spell.
 He joined Eastleigh in August 2017.
-After just over two years with Eastleigh, he switched to Bromley in November 2019.
-He spent the first half of the 2021–22 season with Dover Athletic, before signing with Concord Rangers in January 2022.
+After over two years with Eastleigh, he switched to Bromley in November 2019.
+He spent the first half of the 2021–22 season with Dover Athletic before signing with Concord Rangers in January 2022.
+He was promoted out of the Isthmian League North Division via the play-offs with Bowers & Pitsea in 2024.